lachlanA/eagle-to-kicad/README.md

 * **4:** A file requester window will open.
 Using this, to select find or type the location of the ***renumber-sheet.ulp*** ULP you download from this website.
 We use this script to make sure all part prefix's are ending in a number  IE:   R0,  X1   etc. As KiCad will ask to renumber any prefix which dose not end in a number. *(It may do this any way, but don't worry it wont change any Prefix's which have already been numbered unless you tell it too!)*  Keeping prefix's consistent from SCH to PCB will allow net-list forward and back annotation to work in KiCad.
 Select **OK** *(this will run the scrip)*.
 When this completes all references with out a number, should have a number appended to them.
 Note: This number will start from the largest reference number on the SCH/PCB.

 * **5:** Next stage will run automatically, ***fix_via_hack.ulp*** This will check for free unconnected VIA'S and convert them to PADS,  this is very much a hack, as it change's the Eagle SCH/PCB files.
 The changed files are saved in ***targetdir/modified_eagle_files/***
-There are 2 option's Document the VIA'S/PADS buy putting a ">" and net lable name on the VIA/PAD.
+There are 2 option's Document the VIA'S/PADS buy putting a **>** and net lable name on the VIA/PAD on layer 51 for Ealge, and Dwgs.User for KiCad.
 Second option is to Not to convert the VIA's to PAD'S.
+The ulp hack add's pad's to the SCH file, at x/y 0.0 0.0 this may conflict with any net/part at this lowcation, so please move the sch/pcb contents so, there is no parts/nets at this lowcation before running the script.

 * **6:** Next stage will run automatically
 Set the option/location of the download ULP.
 And also Make sure you make/select a ***clean target directory*** where all the KiCad file's will be put.
 Select OK, And with luck you should have SCH part done.
 The previous ULP will link automatically to ***exp-lbrs.ulp*** for the  next step: If you have selected extract the KiCad lib's from Eagle SCH/PCB *(The default).* This  ULP will build  Eagle lbr file,  *Note: this can be a very slow process,  and will